• Skip to primary navigation

 • For the Whipped Cream Topping:

-• 2 Tbsp powdered sugar (more if sweeter is desired)
+• 2 tablespoon powdered sugar, more if sweeter is desired

 Instructions